-An occurrence is defined as an unapproved absence, two (2) tardies or two (2) missed time clock punchins/outs.
-The total number of days or partial days than an employee is unavailable for work due to unapproved absence are considered when applying discipline, as outlined in the table below.
+An occurrence is defined as an unapproved absence, two (2) tardies or two (2) missed time clock punch-ins/outs.
+The total number of days or partial days that an employee is unavailable for work due to unapproved absence are considered when applying discipline, as outlined in the table below.